notshi/dquery/readme.md

 <p align="right"><a href="#tada-introduction">To Top</a></p>

 ## Freetext search on humanitarian activities including transactions for multiple countries

+Use `distinct` to *only* count unique activities to avoid double counting.

+Replace `count(distinct x1.aid)` with `distinct x1.aid` to get a list of identifiers instead.

 ```sql
 SELECT COUNT(DISTINCT x1.aid) FROM (